Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 | 4    | Click `Preview Resources`. <br /> All your Qovery clusters are now displayed in the `Group resources` table, and you can delete them by hand.|

-## Generating an SSH Key for your K3s Cluster
+## Generating an SSH Key for Your Cluster

   <Alert type="info">